 Ms. Doolittle has tried a wide variety of complex disputes with tens or hundreds of millions of dollars in dispute in state and federal courts across the country.
 The cases cover subjects as diverse as misappropriation of trade secrets, trademark, antitrust, fraud, breach of contract, breach of fiduciary duty, unfair competition and insurance coverage.
-She has tried employment cases involving allegations of discrimination, harassment and wrongful discharge.
+She has tried multiple employment cases involving allegations of discrimination, harassment and wrongful discharge.
 Ms. Doolittle also has extensive experience trying criminal cases, from street crimes to white collar crimes.
 Because of her unique trial skills, Ms. Doolittle is often engaged in the weeks or months before trial, specifically to act as trial counsel.

 As a former prosecutor, Ms. Doolittle brings special expertise to, and spends a significant amount of time, defending corporations, officers and directors in parallel civil and criminal matters, including under the federal securities laws, the False Claims Act, and the FCPA.
 She also litigates intellectual property disputes, including cutting-edge disputes over the intersection of intellectual property law and the Internet.